Bitchcraft (American Horror Story): 1834

 Wealthy New Orleans socialite Madame Delphine LaLaurie washes her face with human blood harvested from her slaves as a beauty treatment.
 After discovering her daughter had sex with Bastien, a slave, LaLaurie has a bull's head put over Bastien's head, resembling the Minotaur.
 As revenge, voodoo priestess and Bastien's lover Marie Laveau tricks LaLaurie into drinking a false love potion that makes her collapse.

 2013

 Zoe Benson loses her virginity to her boyfriend Charlie, which causes him to die from an apparent brain aneurysm.
 Her mother reveals Zoe is a witch and sends her to Miss Robichaux's Academy for Exceptional Young Ladies, a school for witches in New Orleans where she meets the headmistress, Cordelia Foxx, who explains that every witch possesses a power of her own, but in each generation there is the Supreme, an all-powerful witch.
 She also mentions that young witch Misty Day was burned alive a few months earlier after she brought a bird back to life.
-The other students are Nan, who can read the minds of others, Queenie, who can make injuries she inflicts on her body appear on whomever she chooses without harming herself, calling herself a human voodoo doll, and Madison, a former teenage actress who can move objects with her mind.
+The other students are Nan, who can read the minds of others, Queenie, who can make injuries she inflicts on her body appear on whomever she chooses without harming herself, calling herself a human voodoo doll, and Madison Montgomery, a teenage former actress who can move objects with her mind.

-Madison befriends Zoe and invites her along to a fraternity party she will be attending.
+Madison befriends Zoe and takes her to a fraternity party.
 There, Zoe meets frat boy Kyle Spencer, who immediately falls for her.
-Meanwhile, Madison is drugged by Kyle's fraternity brother Archie Brener who, along with his other fraternity brothers, gang-rapes her.
+Meanwhile, Madison is drugged by Kyle's fraternity brother Archie Brener who, along with his fellow fraternity brothers, gang-rapes her.
 Kyle tries to stop them but is knocked unconscious as they flee on a bus.
 Madison vengefully flips their bus over.

 Fiona Goode, the current Supreme and Cordelia's estranged mother, arrives at the school after hearing of Misty.
 Fiona takes the girls on a field trip to teach them about the history of witches in New Orleans, and Nan leads them to a tour of LaLaurie's mansion.
 The tour guide reveals that LaLaurie's body has never been found, but Nan tells Fiona that she can tell where LaLaurie is buried.

-In a hospital, Zoe discovers Kyle died and Brener survived.
-She rapes an unconscious Brener, deliberately killing him by again causing a brain aneurysm.
+At a hospital, Zoe discovers Kyle has died and Brener has survived.
+She rapes an unconscious Brener, killing him by causing a brain aneurysm.

 That night, Fiona has an alive LaLaurie dug up and brought to the academy.